 This is the last year of the district-wide Desire2Learn Learning Management Systems contract.
 The District has assembled a Distance Learning Task Force to evaluate Desire2Learn and other Learning Management Systems (LMS).
-This group will consider whether there is a more cost effective, competitive solution.
-Recently, instructors throughout the District participated in the evaluation and selection of a state-wide Learning Management System.
-The Distance Learning Task Force has made the recommendation for the District to migrate to the new Canvas state-wide LMS system.
+After evaluating alternative systems, the District has decided migrate to the new Canvas state-wide LMS system.